ABSounds/R-Solver/README.md

 # R-Solver

-A Python tools for deriving R-Type adaptors for
+A Python tool for deriving R-Type adaptors for
 [Wave Digital Filters](https://github.com/jatinchowdhury18/WaveDigitalFilters).

-This code is not quite production-ready.
-If you are interested in contributing, please contact me through this repository.

 ## How It Works